jzsmoreno/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects

-This is a repo of machine learning projects
+This is a repo of the next machine learning projects
+  - Blue Book for Bulldozers (kaggle 2012)